JonathanLai2004/Projects/README.md

 "SMS Store Manager.py"

-Currently, I am working on an independet data project to model player success and to predict tournament outcomes based on past tennis matches, where I will be querying from thousands of data points, including match scores, player rankings, and player statistics.
+Currently, I am working on an independent data project to model player success and to predict tournament outcomes based on past tennis matches, where I will be querying from thousands of data points, including match scores, player rankings, and player statistics.